thegricean/LINGUIST245B/code_sheets/github_tutorial.md

 # git/github tutorial

-This code sheet demonstrates the basics of how to clone into a repository, add / change files, and merge those changes back into the repository.
+This code sheet demonstrates the basics of how to create a github repository, clone it, add / change files, and merge those changes back into the repository.

 ## Common commands